BiancaTaisePommerening/Mapping_Earthquakes/README.md

 ### All Earthquakes

-- All Earthquakes from the past 7 days on the Streets map style.
+- All Earthquakes from the past 7 days are displayed in the Streets map style:

 ![all_earthquakes](./static/images/all_earthquakes.png)